 A vast superstructure of software development tooling has evolved since C was young but less of it than one might imagine is about telling machines what to do.

 There used to be a thing called “the software crisis” back in the 80’s and 90’s.
-The majority of large projects were said to fail as the size of the problems we faced began to outstrip our ability to write commensurately large software.
+Younger programmers may never have heard of it, but back then the majority of large projects were said to fail as the size of the problems we faced began to outstrip our ability to write commensurately large software.

 Yet today, only the occasional overblown or ill-conceived project fails and success is the expectation.
 What happened?